-- 1-1 support from trained practitioners - Use of the Academic mentors - Additional teaching and learning opportunities provided through trained LSAs or external agencies using evidence based interventions - All our work through the pupil premium will be aimed at accelerating progress, moving children towards at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations or make accelerated progress for themselves. - Transition from primary to secondary and transition internally and into EYFS. - Subsidise educational visits.
-Ensuring children have first-hand experiences to use in their learning in the classroom. - To extend PE provision by providing extra curricular activities for PP children. - To allow the children to learn a musical instrument (Children in care) - Behaviour and nurture support from pastoral team during lunchtimes by providing activities to engage and promote Air Balloon Hill Primary values
+- 1-1 support from trained practitioners - Use of the Academic Mentor - Additional teaching and learning opportunities provided through trained LSAs or external agencies using evidence based interventions - All our work through the pupil premium will be aimed at accelerating progress, moving children towards at least age-related expectations. - Interventions are to be used to target able children on Free School Meals to achieve Age Related Expectations or make accelerated progress for themselves. - Subsidise educational visits.
+Ensuring children have first-hand experiences to use in their learning in the classroom. - To allow the children to learn a musical instrument (Children in care) - Behaviour and nurture support from pastoral team during lunchtimes by providing activities to engage and promote Air Balloon Hill Primary values